Doctor Frances Varian

 Biography

 Frankie read geography at the University of Cambridge prior to post-graduate medicine at the University of Warwick.
 Frankie started as an academic clinical fellowship in cardiology in 2020.
-She is currently an NIHR BRC clinical fellow in Sheffield.
-She has a strong background in mixed methods and is undertaking a PhD.
-Frankie is investigator on a multicentre randomised 2x2 crossover trial using remote technology for the personalisation of therapy in pulmonary arterial hypertension (NCT05825417).
-Her research interest includes delivering robust health-related quality of life patient-reported outcome measures as clinical trial endpoints.
+She is currently a post-doctoral BHF Clinical Fellow at the Leeds Institute of Cardiovascular and Metabolic Medicine in Leeds and Cardiovascular Clinical Trialist (CVCT) fellow.
+She has a strong background in mixed methods and interested in health-related quality of life in heart failure, including patient-reported outcome measures as clinical trial endpoints.
 Frankie grew up near the Lake District, England and enjoys spending time outdoors.
-She completed an Ironman triathlon in 2016 and continues to enjoy running, cycling and bouldering.
-Frankie is an advocate for sustainability and lives a plant-based lifestyle.
+She completed an Ironman triathlon in 2016 and continues to enjoy running and climbing.
+Frankie is an advocate for sustainability and currently hold the British Cardiovascular Society sustainability fellowship.

 Contributor content